Resources

 1. Identify and onboard your app users

 Marketing automation tools help you identify and segregate both anonymous users and registered users as well.
-It not only identifies but automates your user onboarding process.
+It not only identifies but also automates your user onboarding process.

 2. Track and understand user behavior